Regular Appointment Hours

 Please be on time for your appointment.
 My schedule is tight, and people often come and go within a few minutes of each other.
 If you’re late we will still need to end our session on time.

-Psychotherapy is a serious commitment.
-Once we make an appointment, you must give at least 2 full business days (48 hours during the business week, irrespective of weekends) notice if you need to cancel or re-schedule.
+Once we make an appointment, you must give at least 2 full business days notice (48 hours during the business week, irrespective of weekends) if you need to cancel or re-schedule.
+Otherwise, you’ll be responsible for paying the full cost of the time that’s been reserved for you.

 The answering machine at the office has a time/date stamp that will be used to determine whether this policy needs to be honored.
 Please leave a voicemail message—not an email message—as soon as you are aware of the need to change an appointment time.

 This is New England; snow is inevitable during the winter.
 Please take extra care in bad weather when traveling on snow-covered streets.
 Allow extra time to travel to your scheduled appointments during periods of extreme weather.
-All appointments will be held unless you receive a call saying otherwise.
-I will only rarely cancel appointments because of weather.
+All appointments will be held unless I contact you to let you know otherwise.
+I rarely cancel appointments because of weather.

-If possible, the office will try to find someone to take your place in the event that you cannot make a scheduled appointment.
+In the event that you cannot make it to a scheduled appointment, the office will do its best to find someone to take your place.
 If we are successful in filling your spot, you will not be charged.

 Most insurance plans will reimburse you for my services.
 If you plan to use insurance, please check your coverage carefully by asking your plan’s representative the following questions: